-A recent report into tenancy disputes with landlords highlights how good communication is key in solving most issues.
+A report into tenancy disputes with landlords highlights how good communication is key in solving most issues.

 Figures show that 30% of disputes between tenants and landlords are in relation to not returning their deposit, and not receiving any communication or explanation as to why they were not getting their money back.

 Poor communication ranked as the most common cause of dispute, followed closely by the cleanliness of the property, and disagreements in relation to damage sustained during a tenancy.